 Art and music created or performed by Jews was banned.
 Generally, jazz, atonal music, and non-representational art were deemed entartete (degenerate), the results of Jewish perversion of European culture, and were likewise banned.
 Committees of artists combed German museums for offending paintings, drawings, and sculpture.
 They were then assembled for ridicule in a great public show (the first blockbuster art exhibition ever) and then sold at auction or destroyed:

-Leni Riefenstahl’s groundbreaking documentaries of the Party’s Nuremberg rallies of 1933 & 1934 made clear the power of motion pictures as propaganda vehicles, and Goebbels soon directed the German movie industry to begin producing antisemitic films.
+Leni Riefenstahl’s groundbreaking documentaries of the Party’s 1933 & 34 Nuremberg rallies made clear the power of motion pictures as propaganda vehicles, and Goebbels soon directed the German movie industry to begin producing antisemitic films.
 In 1939 an antisemitic musical comedy, “Robert und Bertram”, was released, followed in 1940 by “The Rothschilds”, “Jud Süss”, and what must surely be the most despicable movie ever made, “The Eternal Jew”.

 Much of American popular music was banned, including “Swing Low, Sweet Chariot”, Duke Ellington’s “Caravan”, and everything written by Irving Berlin: